Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 What Matters Most

-Other considerations including puncture resistance, weight, wear, and price matter relatively less.
-That’s because they aren’t as important as the four that matter most to your performance to outweigh the other criteria and, for most tires in this review, there’s little difference between them.
+Other considerations matter relatively less, including puncture resistance, weight, wear, and price.
+That’s because they aren’t as important as the four that matter most to your performance to outweigh the other criteria, and, for most tires in this review, there’s little difference between them.

 I’ll explain each of the criteria that matter most and matter less in the following sections.

-For this review, I’ve compared what my research and testing shows are the best tubeless bike tires for everyday training and racing that have a puncture belt or equivalent.
+For this review, I’ve compared what my research and testing shows are the best tubeless bike tires for everyday training and racing.
+Most of them have a puncture belt or equivalent.
 These are best suited for the demands and expectations of road cycling enthusiasts.

-Using the criteria that matter most, I’ve chosen not to review or include in this latest update the tubeless tires with puncture belts whose tire loss rolling resistance isn’t in the top tier, are a bear to install, and have been discontinued.
+Using the criteria that matter most, I’ve chosen not to review or include in this latest update the tubeless tires whose tire loss rolling resistance isn’t in the top tier, are a bear to install, or are intended for time-trial racing.
 You can read more about which tires I didn’t include and why at the end of this post.

 1. Aerodynamics of the rim-tire combination

-However, the research I did for that post led me to conclude that today’s wide wheels and wide tires have made the rule of 105 an anachronism.
-Airflow reattachment happens at rim-to-tire width ratios less than 105% on wide wheels and the penalty for having the tire wider than the rim is far less than it was on the narrow rims and skinny tires used to establish that “rule” some 20 years ago.
+However, my research for that post led me to conclude that today’s wide wheels and tires have made the rule of 105 an anachronism.
+Airflow reattachment happens at rim-to-tire width ratios less than 105% on wide wheels, and the penalty for having the tire wider than the rim is far less than it was on the narrow rims and skinny tires used to establish that “rule” some 20 years ago.

 If you ride closer to 20mph/32kph or on rough, worn, or chip-seal surface roads, wider tires inflated to lower pressures will probably gain you more watts by reducing the vibration loss portion of your rolling resistance more than the aero penalties you incur from a tire that exceeds the width of your rim.

-I get into all of this in the post I linked you to just above.
+I get into all this in the post I linked you to just above.

 For those of you who have wide rims now or are racing and riding fast, there are up to 3 watts of reduced aero drag to be had by having rims wider than your tires.
 That amount is a marginal gain worth having if you are trying to decide what tire to buy.